ELECTION 2020 - Democrats for President: Mike Bloomberg on LGBTQ Issues - Dallas Voice

 4. What will you do to protect LGBTQ youth from bullying and discrimination?
 How will you act to protect especially vulnerable transgender youth, particularly in a school setting?

-I will also address youth homelessness.
-LGBTQ+ youth are 120% more likely than their peers to be homeless.
-I will increase funding for emergency shelters and services for homeless and runaway youth and support programs that are designed to promote family acceptance.
-I will also expand permanent supportive housing, provide housing search support and rental assistance and increase federal grants for homelessness prevention programs that provide legal aid and temporary financial assistance.

-Finally, I will ban federal funding for conversion therapy and support state and federal legislation to end the practice and protect youth from conversion therapy.
+As president, I’ll fight to make sure every LGBTQ+ student has an equal opportunity to thrive.
+I’ll start by directing the Education Department to reinstate guidance – revoked by the Trump administration – on transgender students’ rights under Title IX.
+I’ll work to amend the Elementary and Secondary Education Act to require school districts to adopt codes of conduct that specifically prohibit bullying and harassment on the basis of sexual orientation or gender identity.
+And I’ll make clear that federal civil rights laws prohibit anti-LGBTQ+ discrimination like discriminatory dress codes, banning students from writing or discussing LGBTQ+ topics in class, or punishing students for bringing same-sex partners to school events.

+We must also increase the number of school-based mental health providers and ensure school staff are trained in culturally-competent and trauma-informed care, so all schools – including college and university campuses – have the resources they need to meet all of their students’ needs.
+I’ll fight harsh zero tolerance policies which push LGBTQ+ youth of color and LGBTQ+ youth with disabilities into the school-to-prison pipeline.
+And I will fight to pass the Safe Schools Improvement Act, which would require schools to ban bullying and harassment on the basis of a student’s actual or perceived race, color, religion, national origin, sex, disability, sexual orientation, and gender identity, and will be particularly critical for LGBTQ+ students who report high rates of harassment.

-5. What is your position of religious freedom laws?
+5. What is your position on religious freedom laws?
 How do you propose to protect LGBTQ civil rights and religious freedom?

-The freedom to practice one’s religion is one of America’s most sacred principles, but it should not be used to justify discrimination.
-I support the Do No Harm Act, which would amend the Religious Freedom Restoration Act to clarify that it does not allow religious exemptions from generally applicable anti-discrimination laws.
-I will also end the Trump administration’s practice of granting federally funded organizations a license to discriminate against people based on their religious beliefs, sexual orientation or gender identity.
+We must prevent the weaponization of religion to discriminate against or harm LGBTQ+ people.
+The freedom of worship is a core American value.
+But the Trump White House has weaponized the language of religion by giving federal agencies, government contractors, and grantees a license to discriminate against LGBTQ+ people, as long as they claim they discriminated for a religious reason.
+Religious liberty should not be used to shield bigotry.
+As president, I would fight to pass the Do No Harm Act to return the Religious Freedom Restoration Act to its original goal of protecting religious minorities and further clarify that this law can’t be used to harm LGBTQ+ people.

+My administration will also make LGBTQ+ non-discrimination a condition of federal grants and require organizations that receive federal grants to have a clear non-discrimination policy prohibiting discrimination against LGBTQ+ people they serve.
+And we will ensure that grantees, especially community-based organizations, have access to training and technical assistance so they can fully comply.

 6. What would you do to ensure that gains in LGBTQ equality under your administration couldn’t be reversed by a less-friendly administration that might follow?